0xPolygonMiden/miden-base/docs/docs/architecture/transactions/transaction-kernel.md

 _Note: The Miden Transaction Kernel Program prevents notes from having direct access to account storage.
 Notes can only call the account interface to trigger write operations in the account._

-## The Transaction Script Processing
+## The transaction script processing

 If there is a transaction script provided with the transaction, it will be processed after all notes are being consumed.
 By loading the transaction script root onto the stack the kernel can invoke a `dyncall` and in doing so execute the script.
 The transaction script is again being executed in its own context.

 The transaction script can be used to authenticate the transaction by increasing the account's nonce and signing the transaction, see the following example: